 - International Travel: What to Know Before You Go

-- Our Lake Michigan Getaway
+- Our Lake Michigan Weekend Getaway in a Tiny Cabin

 Late that evening, we arrive in Salerno to catch our bus to Amalfi.
 Our poor Airbnb hosts had been waiting for us to arrive for hours.
 We meet up with them, drop off our bags, and walk to dinner.
 Sweet relief.
 I had the best clam pasta of my life that night and the last three days of our trip were pure bliss.
 I’m chalking all of this up to a learning experience.